Author: Nathaniel Kangpan

 We recently completed a Portfolio Efficiency Audit for an executive that led to them becoming a client.
 I’ll use today’s deep dive to go through five of the most impactful findings from this audit.

-If you’re a client, these will look familiar – we complete these audits for you during onboarding as we take over your portfolio and then regularly run new audits and optimizations on your portfolio that we discuss together during quarterly reviews.
+If you’re a client, these will look familiar – we complete these and other audits for you during onboarding as we take over your portfolio and then regularly run new analyses and optimizations on your portfolio that we discuss together during quarterly reviews.

-If you’re not a client, these may be a useful reference to check up on how your current advisor is doing.
+If you’re not a client, these may be a useful reference to check up on your current or strategy.
 These are common gaps we see across nearly every portfolio we have taken over from other advisors.
-Depending on severity, these gaps can add up to tens of thousands per year in opportunity costs.
+Depending on severity, these gaps can add up to tens of thousands per year in opportunity costs for multi-million dollar portfolios.

 Firm Updates